What does Mudita mean?

 It goes without saying that we cannot accept all animals in need because for that we would need a sanctuary the size of all of France.
 There are no particular criteria for an animal to become a permanent guest at the sanctuary.
 Those who stay are typically those for whom we could not find a suitable home.

 (Our guests aren't up for adoption)

 Who is Mudita Sanctuary?

 Mudita Sanctuary, the essence of it, was started by Ariane von Rothkirch, a renown interior architect who decided to devote her entire time to her animals, rescuing and giving the best life to as many as she could.
-She is the primary and often sole caregiver for the animals of the sanctuary.
+She is the primary and sometimes sole caregiver for the animals of the sanctuary.

-Her daughters Nastassia, Tatiana and Larissa are in charge of the website and anything that can be done off-site as she lives in Belgium.
+Her daughter Larissa is in charge of the website and anything that can be done off-site as she lives in Belgium.
 Volunteer Alice manages the social media platforms and Erika helps us with fundraising all the way from Italy.

 Mudita is also all the volunteers who come help us and without whom the workload would be too cumbersome for Ariane